How Long to Keep Your Credit Card Statements: What You Should Know

 Why Should You Keep Your Credit Card Statements?

-Aside from your credit card statement balance or current balance, your credit card statements contain some pretty helpful information that can come in handy down the road — especially come tax season.
-If payments are made by credit card, it’s possible to review old statements to look up business expenses or other write-offs like mortgage, student loan, or tuition payments that you put on your card.
+Aside from sharing your credit card statement balance or current balance, your credit card statements contain some pretty helpful information that can come in handy down the road — especially come tax season.
+If payments are made by credit card, it’s possible to review old statements to look up business expenses (perhaps Ubers taken for work purposes) or other write-offs like mortgage, student loan, or tuition payments that you put on your card.

-It can also be helpful to keep credit card statements in case someone needs to review them for errors or signs of fraud.
-It’s easy to miss mistakes when quickly reading a credit card statement while sorting the mail and checking for when credit card payments are due.
+It can also be helpful to keep credit card statements in case so you can review them for errors or signs of fraud.
+It’s easy to overlook mistakes when quickly reading a credit card statement while sorting the mail.
+It can be valuable to take the time to look more closely.

 Online vs Hard Copy Statements